adrianbk/gradle-application-plugin/docs/kickoff.md

 ##Gradle plugin implementation

-- **language**: Java 1.8.
+### language
+__Java 1.8__.
 Kotlin would be ideal but as of Gradle 4.1 plugin classes written in Kotlin are not seamlessly supported by the IDE it's not a good build authoring experience.

 - Core model classes must be immutable and should not be exposed or configured in build scripts.